cyborg92/data-structures-practice/data-structures/Graphs/graphTraversal/graphTraversal.md

     - AI (shortest path to win the game)

 ### Depth First Graph Travesal
-Explore as far as possible down one branch before "Backtracking"
+Explore as far as possible down one branch before "Backtracking".
+We take one node and then go to its neighbor in a predecided order.
+Once we go to the neighbor node, then we go to its neighbor nodes and once visited with no neighbor nodes, we go back to where we started from.